 Meanwhile, the officers who bashed Mr Begic were investigated by police internally, but only two of them faced any disciplinary action – and none were charged with any offence.

 The charges against Mr Begic were eventually dropped, and he considered suing police for his treatment – but ultimately settled the case out of court.

 After the incident, Sergeant Flori was moved to another department within a different police station, and was stood down after being charged.
 He now faces a maximum penalty of 7 years imprisonment if found guilty.

-But Flori has courageously vowed to fight until the end, and his integrity has earned him the support of the community, with protestors turning out in droves when he recently appeared in Southport Magistrates Court.
+But Flori has courageously vowed to fight until the end, and his integrity has earned him the respect of the community, with supporters turning out in droves when he recently appeared in Southport Magistrates Court.

 A complaint has since been made by Council of Civil Liberties Deputy President, Terry O’Gorman, to the Crime and Corruption Commission – which is the same body that made the decision not to prosecute the officers who perpetrated the bashing.

 The Commission has since responded by stating that it will ‘detail the way this matter has been dealt with by the CCC and the Queensland Police Service.’

 While the Commission says it will publish a statement on its website, it has also stated that there are limits about what it can say due to Sergeant Flori’s unresolved court matters.

 Mr O’Gorman has criticised the way Queensland Police have handled the matter, asking: